laksh-shardul/modern-sql-data-warehouse/README.md

 ---

-## 💎 The "CA" Edge: Financial Integrity Features
+## 💎 Financial Integrity Considerations:
-Unlike standard data projects, this warehouse incorporates specific logic to ensure **Audit-level accuracy**:

 1.  **Data Type Precision:** Implementation of precise numeric types (Decimal/Numeric) for financial values to prevent rounding errors common in float-based systems.
 2.  **Null-Handling Logic:** Defensive SQL logic to prevent `NULL` values from aggregating incorrectly, which would mask missing revenue or expenses.